diovandi/pinn-mmc-fastener-optimization/README.md

 Use its README plus `dataset_plan.yaml` to adjust target sample counts (goal: ≥200 samples per load case before thesis submission).

-## Status & Next Steps
+## Results

-- The multi-geometry PINN (Nov 25 2025) matches differentiable FEA within ≤1.1 % for all high-energy loads and ≤6.75 % for the tapered plate combined load, while keeping inference at ~0.009 ms/sample.
+The multi-geometry PINN (Nov 25 2025) matches differentiable FEA within ≤1.1% for all high-energy loads and ≤6.75% for the tapered plate combined load, while keeping inference at ~0.009 ms/sample.

+Key metrics and visualizations are available in:
+- `data/results/` – Training logs, comparison tables, and exported layouts
+- `figures/` – Publication-ready visualizations
+- `docs/thesis_draft_chapters/` – Detailed analysis in thesis chapters

+### Current Status

 - Legacy single-geometry artifacts remain for regressions but should be cited as historical baselines only.
 - Outstanding items:
   - Regenerate higher-volume datasets (≥200 samples/load) to shrink ribbed-channel shear error (currently 2.5 J absolute).
   - Execute Ansys validation via `data/results/ansys_exports/` using the refreshed layouts.
   - Propagate the new metrics/figures into the thesis chapters (`docs/thesis_draft_chapters/`) and status docs (`docs/notes/`, `docs/progress_reports/`).